KdotJPG/OpenSimplex2/README.md

 * The provided 3D function in **OpenSimplex2S** (OpenSimplex 2, smooth version / "SuperSimplex") is about as fast as optimized OpenSimplex, but has better uniformity.

-* The provided 3D function in **OpenSimplex2F** (OpenSimplex 2, faster version / "Fast Simplex-Style Noise") is about as fast as common Simplex noise implementations, but uses a much different process.
+* The provided 3D function in **OpenSimplex2F** (OpenSimplex 2, faster version) is about as fast as common Simplex noise implementations, but uses a much different process.

 * The 2D functions aren't intended to represent new developments in the same vein as the 3D functions.
 They are just the logical pairings.
 Both 2D functions are implemented using lookup tables, use lattice-symmetric gradient sets, and perform similar to or faster than the average.